Updated: 29 September 2022

 This statistic published in StatBank (published October 2014) include more, and more detailed, tables with type of sanction, type of offence, age, sex and type of judicial authority.
 Additionally, there are more figures on sanctions by whether or not they are formerly registered in the Central Criminal Register.
 These more detailed tables are only published in the StatBank back to 1997 (first statistics on sanctioned person from 2005).

-From 2005 the statistical unit “sanctioned person” have been further developed and expanded.
+From 2005 the statistical unit “sanctioned person” has been further developed and expanded.
 The unit is different from former publications (table 46 in 2003 and 2004) regarding persons without a valid Norwegian personal identification number, which now is identified by name.
 This new identification method of sanctioned persons results in somewhat fewer sanctioned persons.

 There are uncertainties related to the number of prosecutions conditionally dropped that have been delivered in the source material from the police for previous years.
 Comparisons with statistics on persons charged indicate that there has been a significant number of missing units of prosecutions conditionally dropped in the statistical years before 2007 and especially around 2002.
 Since 2013 special quality assurance has been done on these cases.